 4.1.1 Skill scores

-The slight risk skill scores for the CONUS region agree with the results of Hitchens and Brooks (2012) finding little trend in POD, a decreasing trend in FAR, and an increasing trend in TS through the 1980–2013 period.
-Slight differences arise from the 80 × 80 km verification grid used in Hitchens and Brooks (2012) in contrast to the 40 × 40 km grid used in the present study.
+The slight risk skill scores for the CONUS region agree with the results of Hitchens and Brooks (2012), finding little trend in POD, a decreasing trend in FAR, and an increasing trend in TS through the 1980–2013 period.
+Slight differences arise between the 80 × 80 km verification grid used in Hitchens and Brooks (2012) and the 40 × 40 km grid used in the present study.
 The increase in annual severe report count shown in Fig. 3.1 coincides with the increase in severe report area illustrated in Fig. 1.14.
 The increase in severe reports results from both an increase in the number of severe weather days and an increase in the number of severe reports per event (Figs. 3.2 and 3.3).
 It is hypothesized this increase in severe reports is a result of increasing population and the advent of mass-produced digital communication devices to facilitate expedited reporting of severe weather damage to NWS forecast offices over a larger area.

 The Northeast domain shares similar trends with the CONUS but has better overall verification scores.
-Slight risk outlooks in the Northeast are more likely to contain a higher percentage of severe reports occurring within the domain than the CONUS (Fig. 3.4). . across both domains Lower FAR scores in the Northeast indicate less false alarm area within slight risk outlooks than the CONUS.
+Slight risk outlooks in the Northeast are more likely to contain a higher percentage of severe reports occurring within the domain than the CONUS (Fig. 3.4).
+The author wishes to emphasize that the skill scores presented herein are using the slight risk category alone.
+A similar analysis using the see text or the more recent marginal outlook category would likely increase POD scores across both domains.
+Lower FAR scores in the Northeast indicate less false alarm area within slight risk outlooks than the CONUS.
 Threat scores in the Northeast are higher during the majority of the study period indicating slight risk outlooks are better indicators of severe weather over the Northeast than the CONUS.
-However, it is important to note slight risk outlooks are probabilistic forecast products and do not convey an imminent threat of severe weather in contrast to warning products issued by NWS forecast offices.
 Domain and sample size should be considered when interpreting skill score results.
 The Northeast domain has larger IQRs through most years in the study period for POD, FAR, and TS.
 The rarity of slight risk events in the Northeast likely exacerbates the variability of the skill scores due to a lower sample size relative to the CONUS (Fig. 3.5).
 Additionally, the smaller spatial size of the Northeast likely contributes to slight risk skill score variability.
 Slight risk outlooks covering a larger portion of the domain are more likely to capture a larger percentage of severe reports within the domain.
-Alternatively, slight risk outlooks that mainly reside outside the Northeast but have a small portion of outlook area within the Northeast can drastically effect POD and FAR scores.
-An event may have no reports occur in the small outlook area within the Northeast and score a high FAR.
+Alternatively, slight risk outlooks that mainly reside outside the Northeast but have a small portion of outlook area within the Northeast can drastically affect POD and FAR scores.
+An event may have no reports occurring in the small outlook area within the Northeast and score a high FAR.
 Similarly, the small outlook area could have a large number of reports clustered within it, leading to a high POD score.
 Therefore, more variability in skill score should be expected for the Northeast domain.

 4.1.2 Climatology